aktin/broker/README.md

 Examples for using the broker
 =============================

 Below, you will find examples for typical use cases.
-To demonstrate the simplicity of the RESTful API, only the command line tool `curl` is used.
+For accessing the broker from Java/JRE-Applications, you can use the broker-client dependency (https://mvnrepository.com/artifact/org.aktin/broker-client) which communicates with the broker via HTTP.
+To demonstrate the simplicity of the RESTful API, the command line tool `curl` is used in the following examples for direct HTTP communication.

 Submitting a request to the broker
 ------------------------------